 Litter is found across all parts of Scotland, but two of the most common locations for seeing litter are at the roadside and by the coast.

 Roadside litter creates a negative impression of Scotland, not just with local communities, but with visitors too.
 It is also very expensive and dangerous to clean up, as well as harmful to wildlife.
 For these reasons and more, littering from vehicles is illegal.
+It is also why, with funding from members of the British Soft Drinks Association, we are running a bespoke roadside litter campaign to raise awareness of the issues and change littering behaviour.

 Coastal and marine litter